 The next scene depicts Christina being induced into a convent school and is eerily calm and serene.
 This transition is at complete odds with the previous scene of complete and utter madness.
 It feels like, in fact, Frank Perry knew very well that he was making a cult film and that the movie should have a knowing black humour intertwined within it.
 It’s also one of the most jarring and blackly funny scene contrasts I’ve ever seen.
 We see Christina’s induction into the convent school as retribution from Joan because of her colossal tussle with her mother, the effect coming after the cause.
 She is told that her mother has requested ‘the strictest discipline for you.
 There will be no privileges.
 You’re not to leave the school.
 There will be no telephone calls, in or out, no visitors, no mail.’

-In fact another great aspect of the film as a whole is the way the edits and gaps between scenes is so dizzying and kamikaze.
+In fact, another great aspect of the film as a whole is the way the edits and gaps between scenes are so dizzying and kamikaze.
 An edit can mean either later that day or several years into the future.
 It disorientates in much the same way as someone hitting you in the face repeatedly with a metal tray would.
 These edits and sensations all add to the extreme nature of Mommie Dearest.
 Again, you feel like anything can happen.

 The film flashes forward as we see Joan getting married to Pepsi Cola CEO Mr Alfred Steele.
 Was it for love?
 Now that we know Joan’s narcissistic traits, we can presume that the answer is ‘No’.
 Narcissists see others as objects and as what they can bring for their own nefarious gains.
-The head honcho at a huge corporation like Pepsi Cola could bring a hell of a lot to the life of the Hollywood actress with a career well past it’s prime.
+The head honcho at a huge corporation like Pepsi Cola could bring a hell of a lot to the life of the Hollywood actress with a career well past its prime.